 The American College of Obstetricians and Gynecologists

-- Scored a win at the Third Circuit and the US Supreme Court for Elliott Management Corporation as one of the largest creditors in the Chapter 11 bankruptcy cases of Energy Future Holdings Corp., Energy Future Intermediate Holdings Corp., and their debtor affiliates.
+- Prevailed in acting on behalf of Elliott Management Corp. as one of the largest creditors in the Chapter 11 bankruptcy cases of Energy Future Holdings Corp., Energy Future Intermediate Holdings Corp., and their debtor affiliates.

 Ambac Financial Group